center-key/replacer-util/README.md

    - 🪺 [recursive-exec](https://github.com/center-key/recursive-exec):&nbsp; _Run a command on each file in a folder and its subfolders_
    - 🔍 [replacer-util](https://github.com/center-key/replacer-util):&nbsp; _Find and replace strings or template outputs in text files_
    - 🔢 [rev-web-assets](https://github.com/center-key/rev-web-assets):&nbsp; _Revision web asset filenames with cache busting content hash fingerprints_
-   - 🚆 [run-scripts-util](https://github.com/center-key/run-scripts-util):&nbsp; _Organize npm package.json scripts into named groups of easy to manage commands_
+   - 🚆 [run-scripts-util](https://github.com/center-key/run-scripts-util):&nbsp; _Organize npm package.json scripts into groups of easy to manage commands_
    - 🚦 [w3c-html-validator](https://github.com/center-key/w3c-html-validator):&nbsp; _Check the markup validity of HTML files using the W3C validator_

 Feel free to submit questions at:<br>